 Title Insurance and Final Thoughts

-While general warranty deeds and special warranty deeds are generally deemed to provide adequate protections for buyers and sellers, it's never a bad idea for users of either deed to obtain title insurance.
-In fact, lenders generally require buyers to obtain title insurance during the course of U.S.-based real estate transactions that involve the issuance of a primary or secondary mortgage.
+No matter the type of deed you receive, it is always important to obtain title insurance.
+Lenders require buyers to obtain title insurance throughout the course of any United States-based real estate transactions that involve the issuance of a primary or secondary mortgage.